Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetes/Diabetes Mellitus.md

 **Diabetes Mellitus** is a chronic disorder of **elevated blood glucose** levels.
 It can be either caused by a *lack of insulin*, also called Type I DM, or a *lack of response to insulin*, called Type II DM.
 It has many known **long-term complications**, from vascular, kidney, neuropathic, and blindness.
 It is often called the *"Silent Killer"*, due to a lack of symptoms until complications

 > [!Important]
 - Diagnosis cannot occur when patient is in illness or stress, as these increase cortisol and adrenaline, which in turn increases glucose levels.
-See [[Str]]
+See [[Glossary#^8fbeef|Stress hyperglycemia]] ^b59224

 ## Pathophysiology
 ### *Variant (if applicable)*: